steveseguin/social_stream/README.md

 ### Standalone version of the app

-There is an upcoming standalone version of Social Stream, which installs as an app, rather than as a browser extension.
+There is an upcoming standalone version of Social Stream Ninja, which installs as an app, rather than as a browser extension.

 To try out the preview test version of the app, you can download it below, but keep in mind that the bugs are still being worked out: